 Watching the refugee crisis or any number of natural disasters unfold before us on the news is heartbreaking.
 Our natural tendency is to want to do something (or anything!) that makes us feel like we’re helping those in need.
-While sitting here in the iStock_000023393830_Mediumcomfort of Chapel Hill, observing our excess, we may have the thought that we could send our extras (stuffed animals, children’s clothes, books, shoes, etc.) to those who literally have nothing.
+While sitting here in the comfort of Chapel Hill, observing our excess, we may have the thought that we could send our extras (stuffed animals, children’s clothes, books, shoes, etc.) to those who literally have nothing.
 While this is a lovely thought, it isn’t always practical or helpful to those in need.

 Often in an emergency, the most critical needs are food, shelter, and medical supplies.
 Sending boxes of stuffed animals and t-shirts requires manpower to sort through items and can create delays in customs.
 It can also be costly, or even dangerous, for those on the ground to transport these items where they are needed.
 It’s much better in these situations to send money to reputable international organizations that have trained staff who attend to the greatest needs.
 Check Charity Navigator for information about organizations to make sure you get the most bang for your buck!